MicrosoftDocs/visualstudio-docs/mac/tf-version-control.md

 This dialog is organized with the following nodes:

-- Azure DevOps organization or Collection – This displays all accounts connected to the Microsoft account that you logged in with
+- Azure DevOps organization or collection – This displays all organizations connected to the Microsoft account you logged in with.
-- Team Projects – In each account or Collection, you can have a number of team projects.
-A team project is where source code, work items, and automated builds are hosted.
+- Projects - In each organization or collection, you can have a number of projects.
+A project is where source code, work items, and automated builds are hosted.

 At this point, you can search and filter by the name of a project or account.